protonradio/player/README.md

 ## tl;dr

-- Proton Player provides the tools to create and manage smooth MP3 audio streams across many devices and browsers.
+- Proton Player is an HTML5-based streaming music player optimized for compatibility across many devices and browsers.
-- Our player is headless, meaning that it doesn't come packaged with any visual components or opinions on what it looks like.
-It includes many advanced features for building your own player, such as seeking, preloading, and gapless playback.
+- The player is "headless", meaning that it doesn't come packaged with any visual components.
+It is meant to serve as a toolkit for building your own music player, offering features such as seeking, pausing, and preloading upcoming audio files.
-- We use it to power our own React-based music player [over on Proton Radio](https://protonradio.com), so its stability is backed by a paid development team and our many happy customers. :)
+- We use it to power our own React-based music player [over on Proton Radio](https://protonradio.com), so its stability and ongoing development is backed by a paid development team and our many happy customers. :)

 ## Why did we make this?